Models Lured Women to Wall Street Sex Dungeon: Lawsuit

 If Shon, a leggy, honey blonde in her photos on social media (she deleted her accounts this morning) couldn’t seal the deal, then Jennifer Powers, a former Hawaiian Tropic model who had once dated Rubin and was now in his employ, would follow up with messages assuring them that he was “a great guy,” and that the trip “would not be about sex,” according to the complaint.

-The plaintiffs in this case say that they agreed to meet Rubin at his 57th Street highrise, in an apartment decorated with photos of Rubin and Playboy Playmates.
+The plaintiffs in this case say that they agreed to meet Rubin at his 57th Street high-rise, in an apartment decorated with photos of Rubin and Playboy Playmates.
 Before they could meet the retired fund manager, they were told they’d have to sign non-disclosure agreements.
 And so they did.

 When they returned to the apartment after a pleasant if uneventful dinner, a door that had been locked previously was now ajar.
 The room, later referred to in the complaint as “the dungeon,” had white carpet and red walls.
 The room was filled with ropes and chains, face masks with zippers, metal hooks and various sex toys, and a large x-shaped machine.

-According to the women's complaint, what happened in that room over the next hour was non consensual.
+According to the women’s complaint, what happened in that room over the next hour was non-consensual.
 They say they were restrained against their will, beaten—with Rubin’s fist and various objects—and raped.
-Rubin then allegedly left, walking to the apartment he shares with his wife, with whom he has two children.
+Rubin then allegedly left, walking to the apartment he shares with his wife, with whom he has three children.

 The complaint goes on to tell the story of several more terrifying encounters in Rubin’s apartment—some involving the same women from the first incident (it is unclear why they continued to visit Rubin).
 Allegations against Rubin include that he gagged, punched, and in one instance used a cattle prod to rape the women he hired.
-During another session, he is accused of beating a woman’s breast so badly that her implant “flipped,” exposed the closure and requiring reconstructive surgery—which Rubin later allegedly paid, through Powers.
+During another session, he is accused of beating a woman’s breast so badly that her implant “flipped,” exposing the closure and requiring reconstructive surgery—which Rubin later allegedly paid, through Powers.

 Rubin, Powers, and Shon did not return requests for comment.
 Reached by email, Rubin’s lawyer Yifat Schnur (who is also named as a defendant for allegedly crafting the NDAs and trying to silence the women after the fact) replied with a statement that read in part, “Mr. Rubin denies all of the fabricated allegations made by Plaintiffs.
 Plaintiffs’ complaint is part of an elaborate attempt to extort my client.
 We have contacted all appropriate law enforcement agencies including the Federal Bureau of Investigation.”
 Schnur further alleged that another individual had been “arrested and charged” in the so-called extortion scheme, but would not elaborate.